-To fill your prescription, show your Meridian Medicare-Medicaid Plan (MMP) Member ID Card at your network pharmacy.
+To fill your prescription, show your Meridian Member ID Card at your network pharmacy.
 The network pharmacy will bill Meridian Medicare-Medicaid Plan (MMP) for your covered prescription drug.

-If you do not have your Member ID Card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information.
+If you do not have your Member ID Card with you when you fill your prescription, ask the pharmacy to call the plan to get the necessary information, or you can ask the pharmacy to look up your plan enrollment information.